sandialabs/Arcus/docs/Subnet-Utilities.rst

 find the Largest Subnet in an enumerable
 ----------------------------------------

-Given an ``IEnumerable<Subnet>`` find the largest subnet (smallest route prefix value) within.
+The ``LargestSubnet` method, given an ``IEnumerable<Subnet>`` will select first largest subnet from within the collection.

-.. note:: In the case of no single largest subnet one of will be returned.
-In this case Consider usage of the ``DefaultSubnetComparer``.
+.. note:: If there is no single largest in the input, the first largest subnet encountered will be returned.
+In cases such as this it may be preferable to consider usage of the ``DefaultSubnetComparer``.

 .. code-block:: c#